-No Litigation: There is no litigation of any nature now pending, or to the knowledge of the Bank, threatened,
+No Litigation: There is no litigation of any nature now pending, or to the knowledge of the Bank, threatened, restraining or enjoining the issuance, sale, execution or delivery of the 2018 Bonds.
+See

 "LITIGATION AND OTHER PROCEEDINGS."

 Continuing Disclosure: The Bank will undertake to provide continuing disclosure with respect to the 2018 Bonds.
 See